zachpino/realtimespace/week6/analysis.md

 ---

-There are many examples on the [Open Weather Map](data.md) [Realtime API](http://openweathermap.org/current) documentation page for accessing weather data in different ways.
+There are many examples on the [Open Weather Map](data.md) realtime API [documentation page]((http://openweathermap.org/current)) for accessing weather data in different ways.

 We will be querying the API for several cities based on their IDs, which can be referenced in this [index](http://bulk.openweathermap.org/sample/city.list.json.gz) (beware: it is a large download).
 Select a few cities to use in this exercise map and copy their IDs.